DrasilOrg/Notes/human-readable code/README.md

 ## TODOs

-1. Work towards original $V_3$.
-2. Write meaningful descriptions of each variant.
+1. Write meaningful descriptions of each variant.
-3. We should also have a file called "Variabilities.md" that just documents variabilities, indexed by which variant is applied to, to obtain the other variant.
+2. We should also have a file called "Variabilities.md" that just documents variabilities, indexed by which variant is applied to, to obtain the other variant.
-4. We might also want NecessaryInformation.md that documents what information we need to have present to be able to generate each variant as output.
+3. We might also want NecessaryInformation.md that documents what information we need to have present to be able to generate each variant as output.

 ## Questions